MercersKitchen/BYOD/README.md

 - Inspect RAM: record total RAM written, should match when OS installed
 - Inspect Hard Drive
   - Optional: read and evaluate total hours on hard drive, should a new one be used instead
+  - Indicators HDD is starting to fail, in Task Manager (CTRL-ALT-DEL)
+    - Performance Tab, disk usage at 99%
+    - Read and Write speeds occasionally < 5 MB/s, but disk usage very high
+    - Processes Tab, disk usage at 99% and total processes not using more than 5 MB/s
+    - Disk Usage idles to < 10% after restarting, then opening something simple, Chrome, spikes the disk usage to 99%
 - Inspect Optical Drive (and other drives): does it open and close
+- Optional Test: Power On
+  - Ensure can see wireless or LAN connection and will connect to outside URL
+  - Check System Tray for battery life, plugged in if adaptor connected, and is charging
+  - Unplug power cord for a 1 minute to ensure it holds a small charge
+  - Install and run HP Battery Check or similar tool for your specific machine
 - **Last Step before Reinstalling OS**: Boot into BIOS (F10, F2, F1, Del, or Esc since every manufacturer is different)
   - If BIOS Locked ...
     - Reset with "jumper"